-Blueberry Pancakes – Light and tender pancakes made from scratch and loaded with fresh blueberries.
+Light and tender pancakes made from scratch and loaded with fresh juicy blueberries.
 These are the fluffiest blueberry pancakes that you will ever try!

 We love to make pancakes for breakfast on the weekends.
 My kids have so much fun helping and constantly request them.
-These blueberry pancakes are a favorite, as well as chocolate chip pancakes, buttermilk pancakes, and apple cinnamon pancakes.
-I’ve never met a pancake I didn’t like. :)
+Although they taste delicious plain, I’m definitely all about the mix-in’s.
+Especially during the spring when fresh berries are so juicy and delicious.

 These pancakes are so light and tender and loaded with fresh blueberries.
 They are SUPER fluffy and are seriously my favorite pancakes ever!
 We love serving them with homemade buttermilk syrup or maple syrup.
 Just heavenly!

 Is it Better to use Fresh or Frozen Blueberries?

-Fresh blueberries are a must in my opinion.
+Fresh blueberries are a must in my opinion (especially in peak seasons like spring and summer).
 They taste so much better!
 However if you’re in a pinch, you can use frozen blueberries.
 I would just thaw them, run through a strainer with water and then pat dry.
 If you add them frozen directly to the batter, it will water down the batter and they wont be as fluffy.
-You can also add them after you’ve already poured the pancake batter onto the pan.
+You can also add them on top of the pancakes after you’ve already poured the batter onto the pan.